Jodi Lefkowitz L.Ac

 How do I book an appointment?

-To book an appointment, simply click on the booking buttons located throughout our website or visit the dedicated Booking page.
+To book an appointment, simply click on the booking buttons located throughout the website or visit the dedicated Booking page.
 This will direct you to the AcuBliss patient portal, where you can create an account and schedule your appointment.

 What to expect my first visit?